lunarmint/anime-piracy-wiki/rules.md

 Advertisements and self-promotion for apps, services, websites, etc. must be approved by the mod team beforehand.

-You can click [here](https://www.reddit.com/message/compose?to=%2Fr%2Fanimepiracy) to contact the mod team.

-*Failure to abide by this rule will result in having your service permanently filtered from posts and comments.*

 &nbsp;

 ## **Rule 7: No personal attacks or witchhunts.**